zach-lewis/zach-lewis.github.io/_posts/2021-12-10-predicting-hit-outcomes-with-statcast-data.md

 SVC F-Score: 85.85%
 DTC F-Score: 82.61%

-The scores in line with the scores we expected based on our training set, with the Support Vector Classifier and K-Nearest Neighbors performing the best at an F-Score of ~85%.
-Let's take a look at where the wrongly classified instances are occuring.
+The scores are in line with the scores we expected based on our training set, with the Support Vector Classifier and K-Nearest Neighbors performing the best at an F-Score of ~85%.
+Out of curiousity, we'll take a look at where the ~15% wrongly classified instances are occuring.

 For this data:

-- A False Positive is an instance that resulted in an out, but our model predicted that it would be a hit
+- A False Positive is an instance that resulted in an out, but our model predicted would be a hit
-- A False Negative is an instance that resulted in a hit, but our model predicted that it would be an out
+- A False Negative is an instance that resulted in a hit, but our model predicted would be an out

 ```python
 for model_name, model in best_models.items():